DaniyalAhmadKhan-LUMS/Youtube-Video-Summarizer/README.md

 ## Installation

 1. Clone this repository to your local machine.
-2. Install the required Python packages by running the following command:
+2. Install the required Python packages.

 ## Usage